Nikhil-Nandagopal/EasyRestClient/README.md

 * Supports Multiple request formats i.e Json, FormData, MultiPart
 * Supports Easy secure connections with self signed certificates using Bouncy Castle Keystore
 * Extensive logging of requests and responses as well as informative error responses
-* Ease of control over http connection timeouts.
+* Ease of control over http connection parameters.

 All Requests follow a common set of steps